-"Liu Xiaobo in the cage" ("Liu Xiaobo in the cage"), relief, created in 2017.
-In the work, Liu Xiaobo's head is located in the center of the sculpture, with the Nobel medal on the left side of the head and an empty chair on the right side, which is actually present at the 2010 Nobel Peace Prize award ceremony.
-The committee used empty chairs to represent Liu Xiaobo, who was behind bars and was unable to attend the awards ceremony.
-At the outermost part of the sculpture are 12 iron railings, surrounded by a ring of barbed wire.
-Chen Weiming uses his own art to show Liu Xiaobo "this symbol of Chinese democracy and freedom."
+Liu Xiaobo in the cage", relief sculpture, created in 2017.
+In the work, Liu Xiaobo's head is located in the center of the sculpture, with the Nobel Prize medal on the left side of the head and an empty chair on the right side, which is a true representation of the 2010 Nobel Peace Prize award ceremony.
+The committee used the empty chair to represent Liu Xiaobo, who was in prison and unable to attend the award ceremony.
+At the outermost part of the sculpture are 12 iron bars surrounded by a circle of barbed wire.
+Chen Weiming uses his art to represent Liu Xiaobo "as a symbol of democracy and freedom in China.

-Liu Xiaobo (1955.12.28-2017.7.13), a native of Changchun, Jilin Province, China.
-Author, social activist, literary critic, human rights activist, one of the main drafters of "Charter 08", and the 2010 Nobel Peace Prize winner.
-He graduated from the Chinese Department of Jilin University, has a master's degree in Beijing Normal University, and a doctorate in literature and art.
-He has served as a lecturer in the Chinese Department of Beijing Normal University, the second and third president of the Independent Chinese PEN, and the editor-in-chief of the "Democratic China" online journal.
-After four incidents, he was arrested and imprisoned.
-He devoted his life to propagating political reforms and participating in a movement aimed at ending the one-party dictatorship of the Chinese Communist Party and was arrested and sentenced many times.
+Liu Xiaobo (1955.12.28-2017.7.13) was a native of Changchun, Jilin Province, China.
+He is a writer, social activist, literary critic, human rights activist, one of the main drafters of Charter 08, and the 2010 Nobel Peace Prize laureate.
+He graduated from the Chinese Department of Jilin University, received a Master's Degree from Beijing Normal University, and a PhD in Literature.
+He was a lecturer at the Chinese Department of Beijing Normal University, the second and third president of the Independent Chinese PEN Association, and the editor-in-chief of the webzine Democratic China, before being arrested and imprisoned for his involvement in the June Fourth Incident.
+He was arrested and imprisoned for his involvement in the June Fourth Incident, and has been arrested and sentenced several times for his life's work in advocating political reforms and participating in campaigns aimed at ending the one-party dictatorship of the Communist Party of China (CPC).

-In 2008, Liu Xiaobo initiated and participated in the drafting of "Charter 08" and signed it with more than 300 people from all walks of life in China.
-The charter was issued on December 10, World Human Rights Day, the 60th anniversary of the United Nations Universal Declaration of Human Rights.
-"Charter 08" is written in the style of "Charter 77" of Czechoslovakia, mainly calling for freedom of speech, human rights and free elections.
+In 2008, Liu Xiaobo initiated the drafting of Charter 08 and signed it together with more than 300 Chinese people from all walks of life.
+The Charter was published on December 10, 2008, World Human Rights Day, the 60th anniversary of the Universal Declaration of Human Rights.
+Written in the style of the Charter of July 7 of Czechoslovakia, Charter 08 mainly calls for freedom of speech, human rights and free elections.

-In 2010, Liu Xiaobo was awarded the Nobel Peace Prize by the Norwegian Nobel Peace Prize Committee.
-He became the second citizen of the People's Republic of China to receive the prize after the 14th Dalai Lama.
-He was also Karl von Ossi from Nazi Germany.
-After Tski (1935), the second person to win the Nobel Prize while serving his sentence.
-Liu Xiaobo is also the only Nobel Prize winner in the history of the Nobel Prize who failed to restore complete personal freedom from the time he won the prize to his death.In June 2017, Liu Xiaobo was allowed to go to a doctor in isolation from the outside world after he was diagnosed with advanced liver cancer.
-He passed away on July 13, at the age of 61.
-His body was cremated on July 15 and the ashes were arranged to be scattered into the sea at noon that day.
+In 2010, Liu Xiaobo was awarded the Nobel Peace Prize by the Norwegian Nobel Peace Prize Committee, making him the second citizen of the People's Republic of China, after the 14th Dalai Lama, to receive the prize, and only the second person after Carl von Ossietzky of Nazi Germany (1935) to receive the Nobel Prize while serving a prison sentence.
+Liu Xiaobo is also the only Nobel laureate in the history of the Nobel Prize who failed to regain his personal freedom from the time of his award to his death.In June 2017, Liu Xiaobo was granted medical parole in isolation due to advanced liver cancer, and died on July 13 at the age of 61 after failing to be rescued.
+His body was cremated on July 15, and his ashes were dispersed into the sea at noon on the same day.

-Although Liu Xiaobo in the work is imprisoned, he can see "the light of freedom is flickering" in his eyes, and his smile symbolizes that China's democracy and freedom will one day come.
-Chen Weiming said that the idea of making the statue was proposed by the dissident writer Hu Ping.
-The construction started two weeks before Liu Xiaobo's death and took four to five months to complete.
-After Liu Xiaobo's death, his ashes were arranged to be scattered into the sea.
-“You cannot be buried on the land of China.”
-Chen Weiming hopes that this work will give Liu Xiaobo a place in the Freedom Sculpture Park.
-His thought and spirit will be carried forward in the park.
-“Although Liu Xiaobo died, but He still lives in our hearts".
+Although Liu Xiaobo is imprisoned in a cage, the light of freedom shines in his eyes, and his smile symbolizes that democracy and freedom will one day come to China.
+Chen said the idea for the statue was proposed by dissident writer Hu Ping, and that construction began two weeks before Liu Xiaobo's death and took four to five months to complete.
+Liu Xiaobo's ashes were arranged to be scattered into the sea after his death, and "could not be buried on Chinese soil."
+Chen Weiming hopes that this work will give Liu Xiaobo a place in the Freedom Sculpture Park, and that his ideas and spirit will be carried forward in the park, and that "even though he has passed away, he is still alive in our hearts! ".